-What would Science, Technology and Innovation look like in a world that is not dominated by the pursuit of endless economic growth?
-What futures would begin to unfold in front of us if we refocused technoscientific practices away from growth?
-What new worlds would be possible to build by placing a concern for human wellbeing and the natural environment at the centre of innovation?
+What would Science, Technology and Innovation look like in a world not driven by the endless pursuit of economic growth?
+What exciting futures would begin to take shape if we harnessed technological and scientific advances for something other than growth alone?
+What new worlds might we be able to conceive if human wellbeing and the natural environment were the primary focus of innovation?

 A snail, after adding a number of widening rings to the delicate structure of its shell, suddenly brings its accustomed building activities to a stop.
 A single additional ring would increase the size of the shell sixteen times.
 Instead of contributing to the welfare of the snail, it would burden the creature with such an excess of weight that any increase in its productivity would henceforth be literally outweighed by the task of coping with the difficulties created by enlarging the shell beyond the limits set by its purpose.
 At that point, the problems of overgrowth begin to multiply geometrically, while the snail’s biological capacity can at best be extended arithmetically.

 O vindeiro 24 de marzo celebramos a xornada Muller e agrocooperativismo en Galiza‘ no marco do proxecto ‘Informe SAVES das Cooperativas Agrarias Galegas ‘